SamFu1113/Unix-programming/README.md

 3. Recursive into a directory tree and visit each file.
 	- Program to:
 		- Recursion into a directory tree and visit each file.
+		- Print out file name and the number of lines in each file.

 4. On-line messenger.